 Though North Bay originally grew out of the resource sector, early development of three railways running through town brought early diversity.
 Mining and logging activity got a boost from the railways, and North Bay’s location in north-south line between Toronto and the mining centres to the north meant security for the young town.

 As an important part of the NORAD system during the Cold War, a strong military presence, both Canadian and U.S., raised the profile of North Bay.
 Extensions to the city’s airport runways meant that during the September 11 Crisis in 2001, the airport served as an emergency facility as airliners rushed to get out of the skies.
 The longest runway was even certified as an alternate landing strip for NASA’s Space Shuttle program.

 Today, education, health and other public sector jobs dominate the local economy.
 At 330 km north of Toronto, North Bay, along with Sudbury, is a major centre in Ontario’s near north.
 Its mobile population are frequent car owners.
 With a stable population of about 53,000 people, the city avoids many of the typical issues that larger centres experience.

-How Much is Car Insurance in North Bay Ontario
+How Much Does Car Insurance Cost in North Bay

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.